adihex/chatty-pete/README.md

    Open [http://localhost:3000](http://localhost:3000) in your browser to access Chatty Pete.

-## Deployment

-Chatty Pete is deployed on Vercel.
-Simply push your changes to the `main` branch, and Vercel will automatically deploy the latest version.

-Visit the deployed site: [Chatty Pete](https://chatty-pete-ecru.vercel.app/)

 ## Credits

 Special thanks to [Tom Phillips](https://github.com/tomphill) for the helpful guidance in learning Next.js.